-Understanding the Science of Fragrance Allergies
+Understanding the Science Behind Fragrance Allergies

-| Symptom Type | Fragrance Allergies in Infants: Signs to Watch For | When to Call the Doctor |
+| Symptom Type | Fragrance Allergies in Infants: Signs to Watch For | When to Worry |

 |---|---|---|

-| Skin | Itchy red rash, dry/scaly patches, hives, blisters1 3 | Spreading, pus, fever1 |
+| Skin | Itchy red rash, dry/scaly patches, hives, blisters1 | Spreading, oozing pus, fever1 |

-| Respiratory | Sneezing, runny nose, cough, wheezing1 2 3 | Shortness of breath, rapid breathing2 |
+| Respiratory | Sneezing, runny/stuffy nose, cough, wheezing1 2 | Shortness of breath, rapid heart rate1 2 |

-| Other | Eye/throat itch, fussiness, headache-like cries1 4 | Vomiting, dizziness, exhaustion1 2 |
+| Other | Eye/throat itch, fussiness, headaches1 | Dizziness, vomiting, exhaustion1 3 |

 Duckie's Verdict: Caution